akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

     }

     /**
-     * The only required part of this part of the file: exporting a denormalize method returning a custom attribute implementing Attribute interface
+     * The only required part of the file: exporting a denormalize method returning a custom attribute implementing Attribute interface
      */
     export const denormalize = ConcreteBooleanAttribute.createFromNormalized;

 2) Reducer
 ^^^^^^^^^^

-Now that we have our attribute model in the frontend, we need to define our Reducer to know how to modify it's custom properties and react to the user intentions.
+Now that we have our attribute model in the frontend, we need to define our Reducer to know how to modify those custom properties and react to the user intentions.

 .. code-block:: javascript